grafana/agent/docs/sources/flow/reference/components/remote.git.md

 the repository, such as `FILE_NAME.river` or `FOLDER_NAME/FILE_NAME.river`.

-If `pull_frequency` is not `"0s"`, the Git repository will be pulled for updates at the frequency specified, causing the loaded module to update with the retrieved changes.
+If `pull_frequency` is not `"0s"`, the Git repository will be pulled for updates at the frequency specified.

 ## Blocks

-The following blocks are supported inside the definition of `module.git`:
+The following blocks are supported inside the definition of `remote.git`:

 Hierarchy        | Block      | Description | Required
 ---------------- | ---------- | ----------- | --------